gloveboxes/OpenAI-Whisper-Transcriber-Sample/README.md

 # Running OpenAI Whisper Sample

-The full documentation for this project is maintained in the repo [wiki](https://github.com/gloveboxes/OpenAI-Whisper-Transcriber-Sample/wiki).
+The full documentation for this project is published [here](https://gloveboxes.github.io/OpenAI-Whisper-Transcriber-Docs/).

 ## Solution overview